 For events that do not require an immediate response, email firstname.lastname@example.org or visit our contact page.

 2. Assessment & Classification of the Issue: Event or Incident

-When a potential problem has been identified, the Information Security Office will analyze the situation and attempt to confirm whether it is the result of a security incident.
-The ISO will also determine the severity of the incident.
+When a potential problem has been identified, ASU Cybersecurity will analyze the situation and attempt to confirm whether it is the result of a security incident.
+ASU Cybersecurity will also determine the severity of the incident.

 Examples of incidents include the exposure or compromise of sensitive information, a large scale attack or intrusion into a system or group of systems, a malicious attack on an ASU hosted server or affecting service negatively or inappropriate usage of ASU resources.

 In the case where the situation is not a significant security threat or is not as large an issue as originally thought, ASU Cybersecurity will classify the reported issue as an event.
 ASU Cybersecurity will also provide information and instructions for the reporting group to follow.

 A security issue may be classified as an event if upon initial review it is determined that there is little or no risk to the University community or University assets.

 4. Determine Incident Severity & Contact Required Groups